evelyndeathtrap/Concord-/README.md

 the prototype kind of is a tin can and a bottle opener ;)

-addendum: the core of the orbital laser or box must resemble a dna molecule an oval is absolved hell inverted oval is hell straight is the universe
+addendum: the core of the orbital laser or box must resemble a dna molecule an oval is hell inverted oval is absolveed hell straight is the universe